-How could blockchain be used in the enterprise?
+How blockchain is being used in enterprise

 As a result, a number of banks have started exploring blockchain's potential to make payments faster, cheaper and more transparent.

-The potential use for the blockchain is vast.
+The potential uses for blockchain technology are numerous.
 It could be applied to almost any form of record-keeping, agreement, contract or register.
-The UK government has started exploring how it could use the blockchain for public services.
-Here are just a few of the ways blockchains are being used or could be used in future.
+For example, the UK government has started exploring how it could use blockchain in the provision of public services.